Request an Appointment

 Symptoms of atherosclerosis depend on which arteries are affected.
 They include:

 - Weakness in your arms or legs, slurred speech or drooping muscles in your face

 - High blood pressure

 When we detect atherosclerosis early, we can treat it more successfully.
-Pay close attention to your body.
-If you notice early signs of atherosclerosis, such as leg pain, chest pain or numbness, see your doctor.
+Pay close attention to your body and see your doctor if you notice symptoms such as leg pain, chest pain or numbness.
+These may be early signs of atherosclerosis.

 - Blood test: This can detect high levels of cholesterol or blood sugar.

 - Doppler ultrasound: Using an ultrasound probe, we measure your blood pressure along your arm or leg.